 Relaxation and Stress Reduction Important to Overall Health

 Having a newborn in the house can be a stressful time for parents and their children withconstant feeding schedules, multiple diaper changes, and frequent bouts of crying and screaming.
 Regular postpartum massages can help release the common tension and stress that can build up as you care for the health and well-being of your newborn.

 A one-hour massage can work wonders to give you some quiet mom-only time that is dedicated to relaxing your tense muscles, revitalizing your spirit, and recuperating your mental and physical health.

-“Most moms feel super relaxed after a massage -- a little less cranky and they’re a lot happier when they take the time to continue with post-natal massage,” shares massage therapist.
+“Most moms feel super relaxed after a massage -- a little less cranky and they’re a lot happier when they take the time to continue with post-natal massage,” shares Vaniea.
 “It’s awesome to help moms get their body and mind feeling normal again after the birth of their child.”

 Align Your Postpartum Massage with Your Post-Pregnancy Doctor’s Appointments

 Most post-pregnancy doctor plans call for appointments a couple of weeks or so after the delivery of the baby.
 Aligning your postpartum massage sessions to follow your doctor’s appointments can make it easier for you to stick with a post-natal massage wellness plan.

 Vaniea says that there isn’t a strict timeframe of when you can come in for your first massage after giving birth.
 In fact, Vaniea encourages all of her prenatal clients to come in for a massage as soon as they feel up to it and as soon as their doctors give them the OK.
 If you’ve had a Cesarean section, you’ll probably need to wait a little longer for everything to heal because lying on a massage table before the incision area is healed completely may not be too comfortable, advises Vaniea.